 There are people in crisis who feel alone and do not know where to turn for help.
 I want to help that person realize that they are not alone and that we are here to help them.

 I know that my God-given talents are being used to help people in our community – a community that has given so much to my family in many ways over the years.
 I have met so many wonderful people through this ministry that I would not have had the opportunity to had it not been for CCM.

-At My Father’s House, I meet amazing people with amazing stories and every day I find out how incredible it is to work with others who love the Lord and care deeply about their work.
-I am blessed to have the chance to go home each night and share stories about the work My Father’s House is doing, with my friends and loved ones; educating them about the magnitude of the issues our residents face.
+I meet amazing people with amazing stories and every day I find out how incredible it is to work with others who love the Lord and care deeply about their work.
+I am blessed to have the chance to go home each night and share stories about the work that CCM is doing, with my friends and loved ones; educating them about the magnitude of the issues our residents face.

 Pam Smith, Director of Program Services

 My passion and love for all people and society compels me to give voice to those that are underserved/ unheard/disenfranchised by advocating for policies and creating programs needed to build strong families and communities.
 I enjoy teaching the skills that empower families to function in their environment and to have the best quality of life possible.